-After spending many years doing a variety of activities with one another, in 2013 Jim made the choice to move out of Syracuse to increase his independence This transition was big for Jim, gaining more independence and less assistance.
+After spending many years doing a variety of activities with one another, in 2013 Jim made the choice to move out of Oswego to increase his independence This transition was big for Jim, gaining more independence and less assistance.
 Although Jim was on his own he still relies on Deb for support and guidance.

 Amy and Lee

 Amy’s journey with Lee (Liang) began in May 1994 when she worked as a Direct Care professional at Lee’s home.
 In 2001, Amy was asked if she would be interested in becoming Lee’s advocate.
 Amy was apprehensive at first only because she wanted to make sure she could be there for Lee, her family and her job.
 At first it was phone calls, Lee telling me about his day at McDonald’s and his worries with housemates, staff, etc. Then Amy and Lee would make plans occasionally to go to lunch and ISP meetings twice a year along with the annual Person to Person: Citizen Advocacy Christmas dinner and summer picnic.